Ighor-Amaral/Ighor-Amaral/README.md

 ## Projects

-On my GitHub, you'll find projects focused on data analysis, web development, and process automation, with an emphasis on practical and efficient solutions.
+On my GitHub, you’ll find projects focused on **data analysis**, **process automation**, and **web development**, with an emphasis on efficient, scalable, and business-oriented solutions.

 ## Objective

-My objective is to work as a **Full-Stack BI Analyst**, leveraging my experience to create solutions that **transform data into strategic decisions**.
-I am seeking new challenges, collaborative projects, and opportunities for **professional growth**.
+My goal is to work as a **Full-Stack BI Analyst**, leveraging my experience to develop solutions that **turn data into strategic decisions**.
+I’m seeking new challenges, collaborative projects, and opportunities for **professional growth**.